ShlokNoval/Annada_Project/README.md

-# 🌱 Annada – AI-Powered Farmer Assistance App
+# 🌱 Annada – AI-Powered Farmer Advisory App

 Annada is a Flutter-based mobile application designed to empower marginal and small-scale farmers using modern technology.
 The app integrates AI, real-time data, and government resources to help farmers make better agricultural decisions and improve productivity.